 - The ideal temperature of the soil for sunflower seeds is about 70 to 85 °F.

 - The exact best months to plant these seeds depend on the USDA hardiness zones.
 Most sunflower species can be grown in USDA hardiness zones 2 to 11.

 Sunflowers are very popular flowers.
 Although you can buy them in a floral shop, if you have the right conditions, planting sunflower seeds is easy!
 Not all sunflowers are alike either.
-There are over 70 sunflower species, and all are native to North America and Mexico.
+There are over 70 sunflower species, and all are native to North America.
 They come in different colors, sizes, and textures.
 Some sunflowers are red, and others are small enough that you can plant them in containers.

 Do you want to learn when to plant sunflowers to have your very own fresh cuttings?
 Follow along to learn more about sunflowers and the best time to plant their seeds.

 Sunflowers are beautiful and vibrant.
 They hold a lot of meaning and can be found throughout the world.
 Although they are common flowers throughout the world, sunflowers are native to South, Central, and North America.
 Some species are aggressive and grow quickly, shadowing surrounding plants.
 Sunflowers commonly grow taller than 100 inches.
 Interestingly, while we consider the large head of the plant one flower, it’s a disc made up of tiny flowers.
 Sunflowers, as their name suggests, face the sun.
 This plant tilts their heads toward the light.

 When Is The Best Time To Plant Sunflower Seeds?